felipe-mello/felipe-mello/README.md

 -->

-My name is Felipe Mello and I am an Acoustical Engineering student and researcher from Brazil.
+My name is Felipe Mello and I am an Acoustical Engineer, Master's student, and researcher from Brazil.

 Here is where I upload some of my codes and projects, mainly functions that I use every now and then (check out my [acoustics_dsp_toolbox](https://github.com/felipe-mello/acoustics_dsp_toolbox) repo).